kamransadiqali/DevOps/Linux.md

 - Use and edit command history.
 - Invoke commands inside and outside the defined path
   - bash
-  - echo
+  - echo    Displays a string to stdout or to a file.
+  - cd      Change to another current directory.
   - env
   - export
-  - pwd
+  - pwd    Displays the name of the present working directory.
   - set
   - unset
   - type
-  - which
+  - which    Commands in this section apply to working with a computer’s applications and executables.
-  - man
+  - man      Displays the internal help documentation for a given command.
+  - curl    Gets or posts a file to or from the Internet according to a URL.
   - uname
   - history
   - .bash_history